 Alligators and Crocodiles Frequently Asked Questions

 One of the most common questions is who would win in a fight between an alligator and a crocodile?
-In a hypothetical fight, the crocodile would be the most likely winner.
-It has a bite strength over 3500 psi and is likely to attack, even when unprovoked.
+In a hypothetical fight, the crocodile wins nearly 100% of the time.
+It has a bite strength over 3,500 psi and is likely to attack, even when unprovoked.

 In comparison, the American alligator’s bite strength is only about 2,900 psi and they are also smaller in both size and weight.